xiaotea/VIA/README.md

 │  │   └─ downloads_data
 │  ├─ RQ2
 │  └─ summary
-│   Experimental data for research questions (RQ1–RQ2), including:
-│   - Preprocessed statistics
+│      ├─ Preprocessed statistics
-│   - Data visualizations and figures from the paper
+│      └─ Data visualizations and figures from the paper │
-│
 └─ Tool
    └─ PathFind